-Each project is different and therefore, the following advice is subject to change depending on your individual circumstances.
+Each oak porch is different and therefore, the following advice is subject to change depending on your individual circumstances.

 1. The 2 Side Returns

-Your oak brackets are then located in to the uprights and secured with oak dowels.
-The other end of the bracket is used to locate the base of the truss.
+Oak dowels secure the oak brackets into the uprights and the other end of the bracket is used to locate the base of the truss.
 See below.

 3. The Main Truss